callumflack/callum-flack-blog/content/posts/2018-04-12-the-art-of-taking-offence.comp.md

 ---
 title: The art of taking offence — a Sembl
 lede: My wife was offended when I ended yesterday's post with the mention of excrement hue.
 That immediately reminded me of two quotes I'd seen recently.
+So I made a "sembl" of them.
 published: true
 tweet: https://twitter.com/callumflack/status/984289600486060032
 ---